Growth of Schreier graphs of automaton groups: Introduction

 Most of the studied automaton groups are generated by polynomial automata.
 These automata were introduced by S.~Sidki in \cite{sidki:circ}, who tried to classify automaton groups by the cyclic structure of the generating automaton.
 A finite automaton is called polynomial if the simple directed cycles away from the trivial state are disjoint.
 The term \textquotedblleft polynomial" comes from the equivalent definition, where a finite automaton is polynomial if the number of paths of length $n$ avoiding the trivial state in the automaton grows polynomially in~$n$.

 It is an open problem whether contracting groups and groups generated by polynomial automata are amenable.
-However, it is known that these groups do not contain nonabelian free subgroups \cite{free_subgroups,sidki:poly} (but may contain free semigroups and be of exponential growth), and that groups generated by polynomial automata of degree $0$ (bounded automata) are amenable~\cite{amenability}.
-In \cite{free_subgroups} V.~Nekrashevych introduced a general approach to the existence of free subgroups in automaton groups, and applied it to contracting groups and to groups generated by polynomial automata.
-In order to eliminate one of the cases, he proved that the orbital Schreier graphs $\gr_w$ are amenable, and conjectured \cite[page~857]{free_subgroups} that these graphs may have subexponential growth.
+However, it is known that these groups do not contain non-abelian free subgroups \cite{free_subgroups,sidki:poly} (but may contain free semigroups and be of exponential growth), and that groups generated by polynomial automata of degree $0$ and $1$ (bounded and linear automata) are amenable~\cite{amenability,linear}.
+In \cite{free_subgroups} V.~Nekrashevych introduced a general approach to the existence of free subgroups in automaton groups and applied it to contracting groups and to groups generated by polynomial automata. {It was shown that there exists certain trichotomy for groups acting on rooted trees that involves the absence of non-abelian free subgroups as one of the three cases.
+In order to eliminate one of these cases for groups generated by polynomial automata, V.~Nekrashevych proved that their orbital Schreier graphs $\gr_w$ are amenable and conjectured \cite[page~858]{free_subgroups} that these graphs have subexponential growth.
 This conjecture was based on the results from \cite{SchreierInter,omega_periodic}, where it is shown that for the group generated by one of the simplest polynomial automata all Schreier graphs $\gr_w$ have intermediate growth.
 The main goal of this paper is to prove this conjecture.

 \begin{theorem} Let $G$ be a group generated by a polynomial automaton of degree $m$.
 There exists a constant $A$ such that all orbital Schreier graphs $\gr_w(G)$ for $w\in\xo$ have subexponential growth not greater than $A^{(\log n)^{m+1}}$. \end{theorem}